-We recently began our #JustSaySomething campaign, asking people with similar experiences to open up about their grief, so that those who are grieving or others close to them in need of support can talk freely and feel comfortable seeking help to deal with their loss.
+We recently launched our #JustSaySomething campaign asking people with similar experiences to open up about their grief, so that those who are grieving or others close to them in need of support, can talk freely and feel comfortable seeking help to deal with their loss.

 ‘My wife and I were able to be with mum’

 ‘My mum was diagnosed with lung cancer in February 2018.
 She didn’t want to have any treatment and in March this year she was obviously coming towards the end and she couldn’t get up and down the stairs at her home in Liverpool.
 We had heard a lot about Sue Ryder Manorlands and really positive things about the Sue Ryder team so I suggested to mum that Manorlands might be the answer.